What Are Hard and Soft Skills?

 Highlight your skills

-Highlight your skills on your resume and cover letter to ensure that potential employers are aware of them.
-Include mentions of your skills in job interviews.
+Emphasize your competencies in both your resume and cover letter to ensure prospective employers recognize your value.
+Additionally, articulate these skills during job interviews.

-● Include Relevant Skills in Your Cover Letter: Your cover letter is another chance to highlight both sets of skills.
-When it comes to soft skills, however, rather than claiming to have one, demonstrate that you do.
-For example, instead of stating, “I have leadership skills,” you could say, “In my role at Company ABC, I led the sales team to record numbers and created a bonus structure that produced strong results.”
+● Highlight Pertinent Skills in Your Cover Letter: The cover letter presents another avenue to accentuate both categories of skills.
+For soft skills, it’s pivotal to demonstrate rather than merely claim possession.
+Instead of declaring, “I possess leadership acumen,” you might convey, “During my tenure at Company ABC, I spearheaded the sales team to unprecedented achievements and introduced a bonus system that significantly amplified results.”

 Final Word